No Pre-Licensing Required — No Fingerprinting Required

 Get Appointed by an Insurance Carrier

 To legally transact insurance business in Massachusetts, you must be appointed by a licensed insurer or agency.
 Carriers submit appointment requests electronically.
 Many new agents join Liberty Mutual (headquartered in Boston), MassMutual (headquartered in Springfield), Hanover Insurance Group (headquartered in Worcester), or independent agencies.
-Once appointed, you can begin selling and earning commissions.
+Once appointed, you can begin transacting insurance business within your licensed authority.

 Massachusetts Insurance License Requirements